JAPANESE KNOTWEED IN SUMMER - SPOT THE SIGNS

 WHAT TO DO IF YOU SUSPECT JAPANESE KNOTWEED

 If you notice any suspicious plants anywhere near your property, it is important to have the plant examined immediately before it grows out of control and causes any damage to a property.
 Japanese Knotweed can grow up to seven metres in any direction so the longer it is left untreated, the larger the suspect plant will become.
-While it is not a legal obligation to treat Japanese Knotweed on your property, homeowners can be liable if the invasive plant spread onto neighbouring land.
+While it is not a legal obligation to treat Japanese Knotweed on your property, homeowners can be liable if the invasive plant spreads onto neighbouring land.

-If you notice any suspicious plants near your property then upload your photos for free to Wise Knotweed Solutions and our expert surveyors can tell you if the suspect plant is indeed Japanese Knotweed.
+If you notice any suspicious plants near your property then upload your photos for free to Wise Knotweed Solutions and their expert surveyors can tell you if the suspect plant is indeed Japanese Knotweed.

-By Jake Ryan of Wise Knotweed Solutions for Bristol Property Centre.
+Guest Blog post By Jake Ryan of Wise Knotweed Solutions for Bristol Property Centre.